codeforamerica/uswds/views/components/form-card.md

 ## Guidance {#guidance}

+The form card contains three major sections or slots that can be customized with additional content or components described below.

+**Header**.
+This is the first section of the card that contains the following elements.
+  * **Heading**.
+The overall question of the card that the form fields relate to.
+  * **Help message**.
+Additional text that explains the question heading in further detail.
+  * **Alert**.
+Including additional text in an alert helps emphasize the importance of the information being asked for in the card or provides the applicant with time-sensitive information.

+**Content**.
+This is the main body of the form card that may contain any of the following types of content.
+  * **Process expectations**.
+Expectations can be set for how long it takes an application to complete, the major steps of the application, or breakdowns of service offerings.
+  * **Form element components**.
+Any form group component includes text inputs, text areas, selects, checkboxes, or radios.
+  * **Detailed examples**.
+These may be sample answers, illustrations for hard-to-find information, or alternatives.
+  * **Informational summaries**.
+These may include next-step summaries that set clear expectations for application submission follow-up.

+**Footer**.
+This is the last section of the card that may contain any of the following elements in this order.

+  1. **Continue button**.
+This primary element allows a user to submit the information asked for in a form card or progress to the next form card.
+  1. **Skip button**.
+This gives the applicant time and flexibility in providing the information asked for in the form card.
+  1. **Yes or no buttons**.
+Form cards with yes or no questions prevent applicants from answering irrelevant questions.
+  1. **Subtle link**.
+This type of link enables applicants to take alternative actions with their applications that are allowed but discouraged.
+  1. **Subtle text**.
+This type of text is used to reassure applicants to build trust, whether it's a note to remind them that we are securely protecting their personal information or a small alert to inform them that information has been sent to them.

+**Form groups vs. Fieldsets**.
+The header and content sections may use a `fieldset` with a `legend` element for the heading when the form card contains form element components.

+  * Form cards, with a combination of text inputs, text areas, selects, and checkbox group or radio group, will use the form group markup.
+  * All other form cards may use the `fieldset` and `legend` markup.
+    * Form cards with single text input, text area, select, checkbox group or radio group.
+    * Form cards with multiple text inputs, text areas, or selects will use the fieldset markup.

 {% capture ref_additional %}
 1. <a href="https://designsystem.digital.gov/patterns/complete-a-complex-form/progress-easily" target="_blank" rel="noopener nofollow" class="usa-link--external"><cite>Complete a complex form, Progress easily</cite> | U.S. Web Design System (USWDS)</a>
 1. <a href="https://designsystem.digital.gov/templates/form-templates" target="_blank" rel="noopener nofollow" class="usa-link--external"><cite>Templates, Form Templates</cite> | U.S. Web Design System (USWDS)</a>